mrm-xiefan/vue-sample/README.md

 google and install node.js(version >= 8.4)

-google and install python (version must be 2.7.x)
+google and install python(version must be 2.7.x)

 install mongodb from https://www.mongodb.com/download-center#community

 i recommend to use this IDE: https://studio3t.com/

-install python 2.7

 ## 2. use git and npm to download all library